Hotmoka/hotmoka/tutorial/Takamaka.md

 ```

 The `addConstructorCallTransaction()` method expands the blockchain with a new transaction that calls
 a constructor.
-Again, we use `blockchain.account(0)` to pay for the transaction and we provided
+Again, we use `blockchain.account(0)` to pay for the transaction and we provide
 100,000 units of gas, which should be enough for a constructor that just initializes a few fields.
 The class path includes `takamaka1.jar` and its dependency `takamaka_base.jar`, although the latter
 is not used yet.
 The signature of the constructor specifies that we are referring to the second